Imathatguy/DataPoisoningFL-Rank/README.md

 python3 process_results_unzipped.py
 ```
 Depending on the state of the gradients saved from the experiments below:
-Note that gradient saving requires a substantial amount of disk space as has been supressed by default.
+Note that gradient saving requires a substantial amount of disk space as has been suppressed by default.

 ### Experiments - MANDERA for defending against poisoning attacks
 To run the full set of experiments for each of the 4 attacks and defenses
-See the respective bash script `label_flipping_batch.sh`, `guassian_attack.sh`, `zero_gradient_attack.sh`, `sign_flipping_batch.sh`
+See the respective bash script `label_flipping_batch.sh`, `guassian_attack.sh`, `zero_gradient_attack.sh`, `sign_flipping_batch.sh`, '

-The batch experiments were run on a HPC enironment with a slurm scheduller.
+The batch experiments were run on a HPC environment with a slurm scheduler.

 Running an attack: ```bash label_flipping.batch.sh```